nic0-o1/TcpFileTransfer/README.md

 # TcpFileTransfer
 A file transfer over TCP.

-TcpFileTransfer allows user to easly share every kind of file up to 1MB
+TcpFileTransfer allows user to easily share every kind of file up to 1MB

 Requirements
 ------------